Surgery for Sleep Apnea

 The goal of treatment is getting you back to having regular breathing during sleep.
 Your doctor may recommend lifestyle changes such as losing weight or changing your sleeping position.
 He or she may also prescribe a mouthpiece that helps keep your airway open, or a breathing device that pushes air down your throat into your lungs.
 In cases where these other treatments don't work or if you have large tonsils, your doctor may want to send you to a surgeon to try surgery to fix the problem.
 It's important to keep in mind that no surgery works for everyone, and all have possible side effects.

 The alignment of the bones and tissue in the jaw, mouth, and throat can cause sleep apnea.
-The most common surgical options reduce or totally remove the tissue in the throat that is blocking your airway while you sleep.
+The most common surgical options rearrange, reduce, or totally remove the tissue in the throat that is blocking your airway while you sleep.
 This tissue can be in the soft palate, which is at the back of the roof of your mouth; the uvula ("that little thing that hangs down in the back of your throat"), your tonsils and adenoids, which are in the back of your throat; or your tongue.
 There are also surgeries to correct the alignment of the bones in the mouth, nose, and face.
+There is also a new treatment that stimulates your tongue muscles to prevent collapse in the throat.

 Surgical treatments for obstructive sleep apnea include:

-- Radiofrequency volumetric tissue reduction (RFVTR).
-This procedure uses energy waves, like in a microwave over, to make the soft palate and tongue base smaller.
-Another name for this surgery is "somnoplasty."
-Palatal somnoplasty is performed more for snoring than for sleep apnea.
+Radiofrequency volumetric tissue reduction (RFVTR).
+This procedure uses energy waves, like in a microwave oven, to make the soft palate and tongue base smaller.
+Palatal radiofrequency tissue reduction is performed more for snoring than for sleep apnea.

-- Lingual tonsillectomy.
-Along with the usual tonsils that are removed in a tonsillectomy, there is also tonsil tissue at the base of the tongue.
+Lingual tonsillectomy.
+Along with the usual tonsils that are removed in a tonsillectomy, there is also tonsil tissue at the very back of the tongue.
 This can enlarge and contribute to airway obstruction.
 A lingual tonsillectomy can sometimes be done to open up the airway lower in the throat.

 Can't find the health information you’re looking for?